anfegagra/customer_api/README.md

 # customer_api
-Soluction to manage the basic information of customers from Banshee S.A.
+Solution to manage the basic information of customers from Banshee S.A.